CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 ## Enable the Profiler on Azure Compute resources
+These steps will be explained in this section:
+* Create Resource Group in your Azure subscription
+* Create an Application Insights resource in the Resource group
+* Apply Application Insights Instrumentation Key in the Azure Resource Manager template
+* Create Azure VM to host the web application
+* Configure Web Deploy on the VM
+* Install Azure Application Insights SDK to your project
+* Publish the project to Azure VM
+* Enable the Profiler on Application Insight
+* Add an Availability Test to your application
+* View your performance data

 ### Create Resource Group in your Azure subscription
 Create a resource group in your Azure subscription.
 Below is an example for doing so in using PowerShell script: